camunda/blog.camunda.org/content/post/2019/06/viadeeprocessapplicationvalidator300.md

 {{< figure src="pv-access.png" alt="Access to process variables" title="Overview of access of process variables">}}

-In the second view, each element has an indicator attached in their lower right corner showing the variable operations (Read, Write, Delete) found.
-The table below the process model gives a general overview which variable has been accessed by which element.
+In the second view, each element has an indicator attached in their lower right corner showing the variable operations found (Read, Write, Delete).
+The table below the process model gives a general overview on which variable has been accessed by which element.

 {{< figure src="output.png" alt="HTML output" title="Result>}}